AttilaGal/ng1ng2_upgrade/README.md

 ## Article

-This is an example application for [Migrating Angular 1 Applications to Angular 2 in 5 Simple Steps] (https://vsavkin.com/migrating-angular-1-applications-to-angular-2-in-5-simple-steps-40621800a25b#.oj2pbb5de)
+This is an example application for Migrating Angular 1 Applications to Angular 2 and has been heavily influenced by [Victor Savkin's migration article]
+(https://vsavkin.com/migrating-angular-1-applications-to-angular-2-in-5-simple-steps-40621800a25b#.oj2pbb5de)

 The application shows how to migrate an Angular 1 app to Angular 2 using the Angular 2 router.
 It uses WebPack 2.0 and AoT compilation.